ZhongLIFR/ZhongLIFR.github.io/_pages/cv.md

 Professional Services
 ======
-* Invited Reviewer for IEEE Transactions on Knowledge and Data Engineering (TKDE), Data Mining and Knowledge Discovery (DMKD or DAMI), and AI Communications.
+* Invited Reviewer for the Following Journals:
+  * IEEE Transactions on Knowledge and Data Engineering (TKDE)
+  * Data Mining and Knowledge Discovery (DMKD or DAMI)
+  * AI Communications
+* Reviewer for the Following Journals:
-* Reviewer for KDD conference
+  * KDD conference

 Skills